 Within PE, Upton children learn about their changing bodies and the importance of nutrition and rest for a healthy, balanced lifestyle.
 Through sport and other physical activities, they learn to increase body control, coordination and dexterity.

 At Upton, PE helps students acquire the knowledge, skills and understanding they need to participate successfully in, and enjoy, physical activities both now and in the future.
 Students develop analytical and evaluation skills by deciding how to improve the quality of their own and others' work.
-This is essential in developing learners who are creative, resourceful and able to solve problems.
-It also helps them to understand how they learn and how to set themselves targets based on their mistakes and successes.

 By working in a variety of contexts on their own, in groups and in teams, students learn to work both independently and collaboratively.
 By participating as performers, leaders and officials, students develop the ability to communicate effectively in a range of ways, both verbally and non-verbally.
 They also learn to listen and act on what they hear, understand and appreciate alternative viewpoints, and learn to compromise, particularly when working in pairs or groups.